YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 Winter Weather

 • Winter in Yellowstone is like another world.
-The “fire and ice” effect of the snow and colder temperatures mixed with the steamy boiling hot springs and geysers make for amazing snowscapes and natural beauty.
+The “fire and ice” effect of the snow and colder temperatures mixed with the steamy, boiling hot springs and geysers makes for amazing snowscapes and natural beauty.

 • Winter weather can occasionally cause the temporary closure of park roads.
 We suggest you check with the National Park Service at 307-344-7381 or visit the National Park Service website for current road reports.